ricdezen/opstorkbot/README.md

   "unsplash_api_key": "your Unsplash access token, see: https://unsplash.com/documentation#creating-a-developer-account", "custom_commands": {
-    "Joke 1": "Your group's inside joke that you don't want to type out every time.", "Use a single word as key, it becomes a bot command!": "Dun dun dun, another one bites the dust."
+    "Joke 1": "Your group's inside joke that you don't want to type out every time.", "Use-no-spaces-in-the-key!-Cause-it-becomes-a-bot-command!": "Dun dun dun, another one bites the dust."
   }
 }
 ```

 Custom commands are basically a static reply.
-When the command that is set as key is fired, the bot answers with a photo
+When the bot receives the command's name, it answers with a random
-containing the value.
+photo and font containing the text.

 That's it, you should be good to go.